- Latin America

 Mexico City is the largest metropolitan area in the Western Hemisphere.
 Home to the most museums of any city in the world, Mexico's capital is a place to love whether you seek fantastic architecture, vibrant nightlife or world-class art.
 Also, from street-side tacos to cutting-edge fusion cuisine, Mexico City has also become recognized as one of the top foodie cities in the world.

 For the lovers of the outdoors, check out Cozumel.
 Located in the Yucatan Peninsula it has become one of the most famous scuba diving and snorkeling destinations in Mexico.

-For history buffs, head to the jungles of Chiapas, where the ruins of the the ancient city-state of Palenque houses some of the most famous Mayan architecture and sculpture in Mexico.
-Most of these structures date from approximate 600 AD!
-What ever kind of lifestyle you are seeking to live, you can find in Mexico!
+For history buffs, head to the jungles of Chiapas, where the ruins of the ancient city-state of Palenque houses some of the most famous Mayan architecture and sculpture in Mexico.
+Most of these structures date from approximately 600 AD!
+Whatever kind of lifestyle you are seeking to live, you can find it in Mexico!

 Teaching English in Mexico will offer you the unique opportunity to experience a culture that is thousands of years old.
 It's a unique blend of native cultures, Spanish cultures, and other immigrant cultures.

 You'll see this unique blend of culture manifested into celebrations every year like Dia de los Muertos, Día de Nuestra Señora de Guadalupe, Las Posadas, and Cinco de Mayo (not your mama’s Cinco de Mayo!).